jeffreystoke/dotfiles/README.md

 1. Go to `${HOME}`
 1. Run `git stash` to save all overrides to `${HOME}`
-1. Update dotfiles by executing `git pull upstream master --rebase`
+1. Update core files by executing `git pull upstream master --rebase`
 1. Run `git stash pop` and resolve all conflicts
 1. Commit your changes and push to `origin`

 ### Uninstall

-1. Backup your dotfiles
+1. Backup your data in dotfiles
 1. Remove all files from this project by running `git sparse-checkout set ""`
 1. Remove `${HOME}/.git`